 - A neutral and safe environment for discussing/working through complex issues

 When conflict is high in your relationship, it can be challenging to work through issues together rather than fighting against each other – especially when you both care deeply about the subject.
 Pre-divorce counselling offers a neutral and safe space for discussing the issues in your marriage and working through problems together.

 - May improve/save the marriage

-By helping couples understand each other and what has happened in the relationship, pre-divorce counselling may result in the decision not to pursue a divorce.
-Communicating better, having a clear sense of the problems in your relationship, and both wanting the relationship to work can give couples the tools to build the relationship they want and stay married.
+By helping couples understand each other and what has happened in the relationship, pre-divorce counselling may result in the decision not to pursue a divorce and separation.
+Communicating better, having a clear sense of the problems in your relationship, and both wanting the relationship to work can give couples the tools to build the new life and relationship they want to stay married.